AuDigitalHealth/lingo/docs/design/application-components.md

 Sergio is a separate process bespoke to Australian needs to manage a set of tickets mirroring a selected set of products from the Australian Register of Therapeutic Goods (ARTG) database.
-However generally it can be thought of as an automated import system the interacts with the same API as a user would via the Lingo UI.
+However generally it can be thought of as an automated import system that interacts with the same API as a user would via the Lingo UI.

 ## Snowstorm client